CoCorooxin/coca/README.md

 https://test.pypi.org/project/coca/

-coca is a spell checker for French language based on levenshstein distance and Peter Norvig generative algorithm that can detect French spelling errors within 2 edit distance.
+coca is a spell checker for French language based on levenshstein distance and Peter Norvig generative algorithm.
+It can detect French spelling errors within 2 edit distance.

-The user can download the package through the following command line:
+The user can download the package via the following command line:
 ```cli
 pip install -i https://test.pypi.org/simple/ coca==1.0.1
 ```
 The package relies on the spacy language model fr_core_news_sm

-The model needs to be downloaded through the command line before using coca through import.
+The model needs to be downloaded through the command line before using coca via import.

 ```cli
 python -m spacy download fr_core_news_sm